 Here, you need to read the graph or chart more holistically to determine if there's a trend or relationship between two factors.
 Does the graph show one thing increasing while another decreases?
 Do they both rise or fall together?

-In such questions, you have to make a prediction based on what is shown in the graph or chart.
+You have to make a prediction based on what's shown in the graph or chart in such questions.

 You are reading comprehension questions based on explanations of different perspectives on scientific and empirical issues.

 To check your perception of one of the author's points of view.